Formstone/Formstone/src/docs/carousel.md

 ### Show

-Set the `show` option to a value, or object, at initialization to allow more pages to be visible at once.
+Set the `show` option to a value, or object, at initialization to allow more items to be visible at once.
 If passing an object keys should be valid `min-width` media query values, including units.

 ```javascript
 $(".target").carousel({